aws-samples/demo-dancing-robot-using-generative-ai/README.md

 ## Demo: Robo-SoleMate

-We show a demo of Generative AI using Robot where the project name of demo is Robo-SoleMate.
+We show a demo of Generative AI using Robot where the project name of demo is Robo-Solemate.

 The overall architecture is as follows: